adriennebrady/TrackIt/Sprint3.md

 * Visit Signup Page from Home Page
 * Login Authentication
 * Visit About Page from My Inventory Page
   * Login, visit About Page, then return to My Inventory Page
 * Signout Authentication
   * Login, then sign out
 * Create Container
   * Login, click Create New Container button and fill out dialog form

-### Sprint 3
+### Sprint 3 - Jasmine Unit Tests
 * ContainerCardPageComponent
   * should call backClicked on click of back button
   * should display the correct navigation